 Residence permit self-employed person

-Do you want to work in the Netherlands as an entrepreneur setting up a start-up?
-Then other requirements apply to you for a start-up residence permit
+Do you want to start an innovative business in the Netherlands?
+And are you a beginning entrepreneur working with a reliable mentor (facilitator)?
+Then the requirements for a start-up residence permit apply to you.

 Requirements